-Last night,1 when we have question and answer, we came across the very important point.
-In the-in Japanese, we say [phonetic] sabetsu-soku-byodo, or shinkū-myou.2 Sabetbu-soku byodo.
-This is-sabetsu means "speciality," and byodo means "equality."
-Speciality means, you know-speciality means various being which is special.
-Each being are special, and each being has its own meaning of existence.
-When something exist, there is some reason why something exist.
+Last night, [SR-71-08-12, p.
+9.] when we had question and answer, we came across the very important point.
+In Japanese, we say sabetsu-soku-byōdō, or shinkū-myōu. [sabetsu or shabetsu (speciality, separateness, or discrimination); -soku (immediately; is); -byōdō (equality; all the same; non-discrimination); shinkū (absolute void or true non-existence); myōu (wondrous or mysterious existence).]
+Sabetsbu-soku byōdō.
+Sabetsu means "speciality," and byōdō means "equality."
+Speciality means various beings which are special.
+Each being is special, and each being has its own meaning of existence.
+When something exists, there is some reason why something exists.
 That is speciality.
-And equality is even though things is different-different, but strictly speaking each things does not exist in that way, because they are changing, constantly changing.
+And equality is even though things are different, but strictly speaking each things does not exist in that way, because they are changing, constantly changing.

-So if it is changing, we cannot say something really exist, you know, something we see [laughs] does not exist.
+So if it is changing, we cannot say something really exists, something we see [laughs] does not exist.
 You think you exist here, but it is not so.
-And which is easier for you to understand is, you know-maybe intellectually it is easier for you to understand things does not exist.
+And which is easier for you to understand is, maybe intellectually it is easier for you to understand things do not exist.
 Equality is easier to understand, and speciality is difficult to understand.

 When you say "freedom," the meaning of freedom or feeling of freedom is more like equality.
-We are, you know, each-"We are equal, so we must have freedom."
+"We are equal, so we must have freedom."
 [Laughs.]
 That is what you say, but to us it is absurd.
-You know, if-if-if you want to be special, then it is not possible [laughs] to have freedom at the same time.
-When you are special, there is-you have some special reason to exist, you know.
-So, for an instance, a woman should be a woman, you know, and a man should be a man [laughs].
+If you want to be special, then it is not possible [laughs] to have freedom at the same time.
+When you are special, you have some special reason to exist.
+So, for instance, a woman should be a woman, and a man should be a man [laughs].

-So there is-when we put emphasis on the reason why you exist as a man, why you exist as a woman, you know, then woman is valuable.
-Because she is a woman, she has, you know, her own reason why she exist as a woman.
-And he has his own reason, which is a different reason from woman exist.
+So when we put emphasis on the reason why you exist as a man, why you exist as a woman, then woman is valuable.
+Because she is a woman, she has her own reason why she exists as a woman.
+And he has his own reason, which is a different reason from woman existing.
 That is why a man is a man and a woman is woman.

 So when you want to have equality, woman should be woman, and a man should be a man.
 When a man is a man, and woman is a woman, and a stone is a stone, cucumber is cucumber, eggplant is eggplant, then [laughs] they are equal.
 No one can change their value.
-Each cucumber is valuable as a cucumber-cucumber.
-But as human being is very selfish, so someone who do not like eggplant may say cucumber is better
+Each cucumber is valuable as a cucumber.
+But as human being is very selfish, so someone who do not like eggplant may say cucumber is better [laughs].
+But actually cucumber and eggplant is the same.
+And so is man and woman, because each being has each own reason to exist.
+And each being cannot be replaced by something else.
+So we say each being has same value-equal value.
+So equality we mean is not equality that you mean, maybe.
+So when we understand this point, we say because everything is different, everything is equal value.
+How we can obtain equal value is to have their own reason to exist, their own way to exist.
+And it is same with one person.
+Today I should be different, and next day I should be different again.
+If I am always same, there is no reason why I should live.
+Day after day because I change from one being to the other our life make sense.